dinolupo/chirp/README.md

 # Chirp

-It's a clone of Twitter.

-It's an use case for MEAN stack.
+A Twitter clone created with the MEAN stack.